Mr2cool/AI-Personal-Agent/README.md

 # AI Personal Agent

-This project implements a personal agent using Streamlit, integrating various language models and tools for answering user queries and providing assistance.
+This project implements a personal agent using Streamlit, integrating various large language models(LLM) and tools for answering user queries and providing assistance.

 ## Features